Associate's Degree in Hospitality Management

 Associate of Applied Science in Hospitality Management

 Hospitality management degree programs include the study of theoretical and practical management skills, hospitality business law and food and beverage management.
 Students also develop skills in marketing, purchasing, budgeting and cost control.
 A.A.S. degree programs typically require high school diplomas or the equivalent.
-Although many entry-level management positions in the hospitality industry do not require a degree, post-secondary education is helpful for career advancement.

 A.A.S. degrees in hospitality management typically require 64-66 hours of coursework, although some programs may require as many as 96 credit hours.
 At most schools, roughly one-third of credit hours are devoted to general education credits.